A special kind of care

 Family support– someone to provide emotional and practical support both to a young adult and their family in their own home.

-Young Adult Groups – These days allow young adults some time away from carers to socialise with people their own age, whilst enabling their parents to have some quality time together.
+‘Inspire!’ patient social groups – These days allow young adults some time away from carers to socialise with people their own age, whilst enabling their parents to have some quality time together.

 End of life care – recognising when a young adult is near end of life and helping prepare them and their family, and providing practical and emotional support.

 Bereavement support – Continuing to be available after the loss of a loved one and offering support on a 1:1 or group basis.

 “It is evident that The J's is providing care for young people who may otherwise have fallen through the gap or been admitted to hospital” – Essex Cancer Trust